geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 )
 ```

+This locks the imported modules to the specific version.
+There is a `hugo mod get -u` command which supposed to update modules, but I couldn't get it working on Windows.
 Ideally you want always the latest version of the modules with the latest documentation changes like this:

 ```go
 module website